-Mandatory P/Z/0.0 courses required by various programs are excluded from this requirement.
+Mandatory P/Z/0.0 courses are excluded from this requirement.

 HONORS LIST

 Full-time students (enrolled for at least 12 credits) who have earned at least 30 hours of credit, all of which are used in the computation of the grade-point average, and who earn a quarterly grade-point average of 3.6 to 3.89 are named to the Honors List.